 -

-Now suppose a binary relation \(R\) satisfying the three given conditions is provided.
+Now suppose that \(R\) is a binary relation satisfying the three given conditions.

-In this post, we will explore the fundamental properties of equivalence relations, and in the next post, we will examine equivalence relations that appear in various contexts.
+In this post we examine the fundamental properties of equivalence relations, and in the next post we will look at equivalence relations arising in various situations.

 Equivalence Relations and Partitions

-By definition, \(R(x)\) is the collection of elements that are considered equivalent to \(x\) under the equivalence relation \(R\).
+By definition, \(R(x)\) is the set of elements that are regarded as equivalent to \(x\) under the equivalence relation \(R\).
 In many cases, the equivalence class containing \(x\) is written as \([x]_R\).
-When there is no risk of confusion, their set \(A/R\) may also be denoted as \(A/\mathord{\sim}\).
+When there is no risk of confusion, the set of these classes \(A/R\) is also written as \(A/\mathord{\sim}\).

 Example 5 We have already seen that